ozyurtf/cpu-scheduler/README.md

 One note is that some parts of this cycle should be atomic.
 Otherwise, we may end up with race conditions and data inconsistency.

+## Preventing Race Conditions

 The main way to prevent race conditions is to prevent more than one process or thread from reading and writing the shared data at the same time.
 In other words, if one process or thread uses a shared variable or file, the other processs or threads should be excluded from doing the same thing and we call this **mutual exclusion**.

 And the section of the program/codes in which shared resources are accessed is called **critical region**.

-If can develop a system in which two or more processes never be within their critical regions at the same time, we can prevent races.
-But the issue is that if we develop the system with this way (in other words if we only try to prevent multiple processes from being in their critical regions at the same time) we prevent races but this also prevents parallel processes to cooperate correctly and to use shared resources efficiently.
+If can develop a system in which two or more processes never be within their critical regions at the same time, we can prevent race conditions.
+But the issue is that if we develop the system with this way (in other words if we only try to prevent multiple processes from being in their critical regions at the same time) we prevent race conditions but we also prevent parallel processes to cooperate correctly and to use shared resources efficiently.

-So to prevent the races in a more efficient and better way, we should have these additional 3 conditions:
+So to prevent the race conditions and data inconsistency in shared resources in a more efficient and better way, we should introduce these additional 3 conditions:

 1) We shouldn't take the speed or the number of CPUs into account.
-(Not relying on assumptions about the speed of processors or the number of them helps us to develop a system that can be used in different configurations)
+(Not relying on assumptions about the speed of processors or the number of them helps us to develop a system that can be used in different systems)
 2) If there is a process running outside its critical region, it shouldn't block any process.
 (This will ensure that processes do not block each other unnecessarily when they are not accessing shared resources)
 3) There should be no process that is waiting to enter its critical region forever.
 (This will prevent starvation)